Here you can find the current members of the ESE research group and their contact information as well as previous members of the group.

 Simo Mäkinen is a doctoral student in the Doctoral Programme in Computer Science (DoCS) of the University of Helsinki.
 The doctoral programme is part of the doctoral school in natural sciences of the Faculty of Science.
 His primary research interests lie in software and release engineering, software processes in general, software testing, and in software architectures and their evaluation.
 He is currently preparing his doctoral thesis on acceleration of software development cycles through such techniques as continuous delivery and continuous deployment which both aim to bring software to the table at a more rapid pace.

-Sezin Yaman is a doctoral researcher since 2016.
+Sezin Yaman was a doctoral researcher and graduated in 2019.
 Main research interests are empirical software engineering, human-aspects of software engineering, user involvement in software development, experimentation in software engineering, continuous experimentation, digital humanities, computational social science and philosophy of science.
-Her PhD focuses on customer involvement in continuous experimentation.
+Her PhD focused on customer involvement in continuous experimentation.